 But LogViewPlus can also do something a bit smarter.
 It can divide the file into chunks and let you decide which chunk you are interested in.
 Chunk sizes are set at 10 MB, 25 MB, 50 MB and 100 MB so you can decide how much data you need.
 You can open multiple chunks and consolidate if needed.

 In a networked world the log files you want to access probably do not exist on your local machine.
 That is why LogViewPlus includes built in native support for technologies like FTP, SFTP, FTPS, SCP, and SSL as well as mapped drives and Samba shares.
-Now you can read and tail all of your log files in windows without starting an telnet session.
+Now you can read and tail all of your log files in Windows without starting a telnet session.

 When you spend all day in and out of log files, you want to be using an application that is responsive and looks nice.
 That's why we put a lot of effort into creating a high performance application with a customizable appearance.